rll307/DataAppliedLinguistics1/Module_2/03_Gutenberg.md

 # Comparing books

-In this tutorial we will use some books by of *Machado de Assis* available at [Projeto Gutemberg](https://www.gutenberg.org/) in order to create a comparison between the different lexical choices present in each book.
+In this tutorial, we will use some books by of *Machado de Assis* available at [Projeto Gutemberg](https://www.gutenberg.org/) to create a comparison between the different lexical choices present in each book.

 ## Loading packages